SAP-archive/mobile-augmented-reality/README.md

 3. Add a valid Development Team in order to run the app.

-4. Lookup the OAuth values on SAP Mobile Services and replace them with the placeholder in the Swift file `AuthenticationParams`.
+4. Lookup the OAuth values on SAP Mobile Services and replace them with the placeholder in the Swift file [AuthenticationParams](https://github.com/SAP-samples/mobile-augmented-reality/blob/main/FioriARSceneExample/FioriARSceneExample/Utils/AuthenticationParams.swift).

 > NOTE: If you don't know how to setup your project environment on SAP Mobile Services, please refer to the corresponding tutorial mentioned above.